xian-network/xian-stack/README.md

 ### What is this ?
-- A standardised environment, using Docker for developing the xian-core / xian-contracting packages, running unit tests, and running a node.
+- A standardised environment using Docker for :
+- Running the Xian Node
+- Running a Xian Node / Blockchain Data Service (BDS) w/ Postgres DB
+- Developing the xian-core / xian-contracting packages
+- Running unit tests

 ### How it works
 - The necessary environments are configured & built by Docker.
-- xian-contracting, xian-core & .cometbft folders are mounted from the host machine inside the docker containers.
+- `xian-contracting`, `xian-core`, `.cometbft` & `.bds.db` folders are mounted from the host machine inside the docker containers.
-- Any changes to these folders on the host machine are reflected in the docker containers.
+- Any changes to these folders on the host machine are reflected in the docker containers, and visa-versa

 #### Prerequisites
 1. Install Docker